pmcder/node-twitter-bot/readme.md

 This also makes the project accessible to those learning to code.
 I have tried to explain everything step by step in the comments and in this readme.

 ## Next steps
-I plan to build this out by building functionality for hitting all the different Twitter API endpoints
+I plan to build this out by building functionality for hitting all the different Twitter API endpoints as well save search results to MongoDB.

 ## Running